NilPointer-Software/bdfd-wiki/src/guides/awaitedCommands.md

-# Awaited commands and functions
+# Awaited Commands and Functions

 This feature lets your bot to await for user's answer. \
 Here's how the end result looks like: \